 Adding exquisite finishing touches to a capital lifestyle

-At the end of May, Rigby and Rigby’s ambitious, eighteen-month long 100th project at Kensington Mansions was completed on schedule and on budget, and was handed over to the client.
+At the end of May, Rigby & Rigby’s ambitious, eighteen-month long 100th project was completed on schedule and on budget, and was handed over to the client.

 The project, to transform an elegant Grade II listed house into a spacious, contemporary and light-filled home, includes the creation of a large basement extension with gym, pool and entertainment space and the complete and careful refurbishment of the original Grade II listed home.

 After eighteen months, the finished home is now emerging from the scaffolding; revealing exceptional levels of detail, smart technology and exquisite beauty – designed to create an inviting, exciting and ergonomically satisfying home for the client family.